braidn/Knowledge-Repo/TypeScript.md

 * These readonly attributes are immune (blocked by the interpreter) from being mutated.
   * In a kind of way this is a bit of free immutability without another library.
 * TS has a built in interface for Arrays called: `ReadonlyArray<T>` which will automatically create read only arrays

+### Never Type

+* A base case, or sometimes called a bottom case.
+* Fails or error throwing is also considered an error case.
+* Void and Never are somewhat different:
+  * Void is a unit where Never is a falsesum
+  * A function that returns nothing will always be a Void.

 [1]: http://www.typescriptlang.org/docs/handbook/tsconfig-json.html
 [2]: http://definitelytyped.org/